elliotttmiller/NSSPORTS/nssports/docs/LOGGING_OPTIMIZATION_SUMMARY.md

 This optimization significantly improved the logging system for maximum performance and efficiency.
 The changes reduce production overhead by ~90% while maintaining developer-friendly logging in development.

+> See also: `LOGGING_PERFORMANCE_IMPACT.md` for a full end-to-end performance analysis and quantitative estimates.

 ## Key Achievements

 - **66% reduction in console statements**: From 553 to 188